-|Bob sees the tap is leaking and phones the property manager.
+|Bob notices the tap leaking and phones the property manager.

-||Sam sees the tap is leaking and phones the property manager.
+||Sam notices the tap is leaking and phones the property manager.

-|He calmly asks the property manager what can be done to fix the problem.
+|He calmly asks what can be done to fix the problem.

 ||He insists the property manager fixes the tap immediately.

-|Bob gives the property manager options for when he will be available to give the tradesperson access to the property and a suitable time is arranged for the tradesperson to fix the tap.
+|Bob gives the property manager options for when the tradesperson can access the property and a suitable time is arranged for the tradesperson to fix the tap.